-I switched to Bell Fibe services (Internet and TV) after many years with Rogers.
+I switched to Bell Fibe services after many years with Rogers.
 In my experience, the Rogers Ignite service worked well but the performance of the TV service with NextBox 3.0 was just awful.
 The many problems with this service are well documented and I won’t get into it here.
-Being a techie at heart, I wanted to enjoy modern home entertainment technology and Bell seems to be the current leader here in Ontario, Canada.
-There is a rumor that Rogers will be launching IPTV sometime in 2018 but I wanted the new tech now.
+However, being a techie at heart, I wanted to enjoy modern home entertainment technology and Bell seems to be the current leader here in Ontario, Canada.
 First off, no more physical cable running throughout my house.
 The Bell television receivers all connect via a dedicated and hidden wifi band.
-Ethernet is also available) which means that I can conveniently move my receivers and televisions around the house without any hassle.
+Ethernet is also available.
+This means that I can conveniently move my receivers and televisions around the house without any hassle.
 Depending on your perspective, the only downside to the Bell service is that the Home Hub 3000 is required to manage delivery of all services: Television, Internet and phone.
 Of course, there are ways to eliminate use of the HH3000 but there was no compelling benefit for my use case.

-I have Bell Fibe 300 service with fiber to my home (FTTH) to the HH3000.
-I measured a sustained 286Mbps download speeds and low ping times with a laptop connected directed to the HH3000.
+I have Bell Fibe 500Mbps service with fiber to my home (FTTH) to the HH3000.
+I measured a sustained 450 – 550Mbps download speeds and low ping times with a laptop connected directed to the HH3000.
 Sweet.
 Do I really need that speed?
 Probably not.
 Netflix only requires 5Mbps per HD stream.
 My home network setup is centered around Ubiquiti EdgeRouter X for routing and security and Ubiquiti UniFi for wifi services.
-With my previous setup, the Rogers router was placed into bridge mode (wifi disabled) and my own TP-Link router handling wifi duties.
-I had similar plans for the Bell router.

 The first thing that you want to do is set an administrator password on the Home Hub 3000.
 The second thing is to disable wifi (the wifi performance is awful).
 I should point out that the HH3000 maintains a ‘hidden’ wifi network for the TV service which cannot (and should not) be disabled.
 The HH3000 does not support a bridged mode.
 It does support the idea of a DMZ but I was unable to get that to work reliably.
 Rather, my EdgeRouter authenticates to the HH3000 via PPPoE passthrough using my b1 username and password.
 The HH3000 sits outside of my LAN and has no visibility into my home networks.

 There are other configurations that I have seen where the HH3000 can be eliminated entirely.
 However, for my purposes, the benefits were not worth the extra effort.
 My security and performance objectives have been met with this configuration.
 As far as performance goes, I can say that the Bell Fibe service is solid.
 Low latency and consistent throughput.